 How can a book about stoicism help you assemble an army of learning superheroes?
 Just ask all the NFL teams, including Superbowl winners, that have read this book!
 Ryan Holiday uses Stoic philosophy to help you solve the problems a learner will encounter and remedy it before inception.
 Holiday draws case studies from luminaries such as Marcus Aurelius, Barack Obama and Steve Jobs to deliver a formula that will transform your organization into world-beaters!

 By Dr David Halpern

-We’ve already highlighted that employee behavior change should be the TRUE goal of online training, but what are the ideal behaviors for your organization?
-Well the Dr will see now and he’s prescribing you a dose of behavior change strategy!
+We’ve already highlighted that employee behaviour change should be the TRUE goal of online training, but what are the ideal behaviours for your organization?
+Well, the Dr will see now and he’s prescribing you a dose of behaviour change strategy!
 Halpern draws mostly from his time as head of the Behavioural Insights Team under UK Prime Minister David Cameron.
-The end result being an easy to implement strategy that will improve both learners and organizational culture in no time!
+The end result is an easy to implement strategy that will improve both learners and organizational culture in no time!

 BONUS BOOK: ‘Engagement Engine’ by Growth Engineering